 First Aid for Life specialise in first aid for the cycling industry.
 We have specific online first aid for cyclists courses and do all the training for the London Cycling Campaign along with many other cycling organisations throughout the Country.

-The First Aid for Cyclists course is designed to give you the theoretical knowledge (and a lot more) needed to equip you with the skills and knowledge to be able to help someone involved in a cycling accident.
+Our First Aid for Cyclists course is designed to give you the theoretical knowledge (and a lot more) needed to equip you with the skills and knowledge to be able to help someone involved in a cycling accident.
 This course is an excellent First Aid Training package for people to gain the skills and knowledge to be able to help an adult or child injured whilst out on their bike and also serves as an ideal annual refresher between practical courses covering the full HSE syllabus plus head injuries, heart attack, asthma and much more.
 This course fulfils all the criteria for Appointed Person First Aid training, however a practical course is required in order to qualify as a full First Aider.

 The course consists of illustrated step by step directions, flow charts, diagrams, videos and short test yourself sections fully compatible with all computers and mobile devices.
 You will be able to stop and start as often as you like and on completion you will be able to print your certificate.